Karplus-Lab-OSU/ensemblator/download_binary.md

-I'm working on getting binaries for Windows and for Mac, but it's taking some time to get those systems set up.
+I'm planning to look into binaries for Mac systems.

+After extensivly testing, it seems it won't be very feasible to bring this software to Windows as written.
+There are lots of IOErrors and Permission problems, as well as build environment issues with SciPy.